 The Icelandic Yule Lads & Family

 Most countries where Christmas is celebrated have their own version of a benevolent person, creature, or thing, that gives children treats around Christmastime.
 Italy has a Christmas witch, Spain has a present-pooping log, and America and the UK have, of course, Santa Claus.
-Iceland, however, takes things a little bit further; we have thirteen Yule lads, each with their own definitive character.
+Icelandic Christmas, however, takes things a little bit further; we have thirteen Yule lads, each with their own definitive character.
 They live in a cave in an undisclosed location in the mountains with their mother, the formidable Grýla, her wimpy husband, Leppalúði, and the Christmas Cat.

 Grýla is an Icelandic troll who eats naughty children.
 She lives in a cave and always has a pot of boiling water at the ready, should she hear of some exceptionally naughty children.
 Grýla also travels with a large sack for convenient transport of the children she catches. (it should be noted that Icelandic trolls are different from the Norwegian ones and nothing like the internet ones either.
 Think large and mountain-like.)